LLNL/variorum/src/docs/sphinx/PowerAPI.rst

 the Exascale Computing Project (ECP).
 A community specification as well as a reference implementation of the Power API can be found on their website, https://pwrapi.github.io.

-Upcoming goal for the Variorum team includes supporting relevant plattform- and node-level APIs from the Power API community specification.
+Upcoming goal for the Variorum team includes supporting relevant platform- and node-level APIs from the Power API community specification.